mmikowski/jquery.event.gevent/README.md

     // 7.
 We should not see any output in the console
     //    because the subscribed function is not invoked.

-I find this behavior very desirable.
 Note that if we add `<div id='msg'/>` to the DOM, we will need to resubscribe to the event if we want it to respond as before.

 ## TODO ##

-Investigate out of date collections and remove them from the plugin session storage.
+- Investigate out of date collections and remove them from the plugin session storage.
 This can be done by looping through collections and checking `$collection.closest( 'body' ).length >= 1`

-Consider a resubscribe method.
+- Consider a resubscribe method.

 ## Contribute! ##